KrystianPtak/RunZone/README.md

 The design of the project is made responsive, meaning that the webpage adapts to different screen sizes, ensuring optimal display on computers, tablets, and smartphones.

 ## **Image Slider**
-The homepage features an image slider that automatically changes backgrounds every 5 seconds, showcasing different images with accompanying text.
-Users can also manually navigate the slider using arrow buttons.
+The homepage displays an image slider with various images and accompanying text.
+Users can navigate through the slider manually using arrow buttons.

 ## **Bestsellers**
 A second slider presents the bestselling products.
 By clicking the arrows, users can browse through various products.